 37.5 Future Needs

+Future work should include:

-Developing more effective sampling and survey tools and methods to continue monitoring of populations and for range extensions;
+developing more effective sampling and survey tools and methods to continue monitoring of populations and for range extensions;

-Confirming the ubiquity and impact of S. noctilio parasitoids and parasites in Canada to better assess their potential for biological control of populations;
+confirming the ubiquity and impact of S. noctilio parasitoids and parasites in Canada to better assess their potential for biological control;

-Investigating why strain(s) of D. siricidicola present in North America do(es) not sterilize S. noctilio eggs to inform future research about nematode biological control should it become necessary;
+investigating why strain(s) of D. siricidicola present in North America do(es) not sterilize S. noctilio eggs to inform future research about nematode biological control should it become necessary;

-Investigating D. siricidicola sterilization rates in Eurasia to clarify the need for the nematode to function as a sterilizing agent in North America;
+investigating D. siricidicola sterilization rates in Eurasia to clarify the need for the nematode to function as a sterilizing agent in North America;

-Determining how subcortical insect competition affects S. noctilio populations may elucidate further management options and could result in novel pest management options;
+determining how subcortical insect competition affects S. noctilio populations may elucidate further management options and could result in novel pest management options;

-Investigating overwintering mortality of S. noctilio and its invertebrate natural enemies, as well the effect of natural, fluctuating, temperature conditions on the wasp’s development, in order to forecast population density and thus the need for biological control in new ranges or changing climate conditions;
+investigating overwintering mortality of S. noctilio and its invertebrate natural enemies, as well the effect of natural, fluctuating, temperature conditions on the wasp’s development, in order to forecast population density and thus the need for biological control in new ranges or changing climate conditions;

-Vigilance against further introductions is necessary because they may result in introductions of more vigorous strains of A. areolatum and consequently bigger wasps with greater reproductive abilities, thus affecting its future pest status.
+vigilance against further introductions because they may result in introductions of more vigorous strains of A. areolatum and consequently bigger wasps with greater reproductive abilities, thus affecting its future pest status.

 37.6 References

 Bedding R. A. (1968) Deladenus wilsoni n. sp. and D. siricidicola n. sp.
-(Neotylenchidae), entomophagous-mycetophagous nematodes parasitic in siricid woodwasps, Nematologica 14, 515-525.
+(Neotylenchidae), entomophagous-mycetophagous nematodes parasitic in siricid woodwasps.
+Nematologica 14, 515-525.

-Bedding R. A. (1972) Biology of Deladenus siricidicola (Neotylenchidae) entomophagous-mycetophagous nematodes parasitic in siricid woodwasps, Nematologica 18, 482-493.
+Bedding R. A. (1972) Biology of Deladenus siricidicola (Neotylenchidae) entomophagous-mycetophagous nematodes parasitic in siricid woodwasps.
+Nematologica 18, 482-493.

 Bedding R. A. (1993) Biological control of Sirex noctilio using the nematode Deladenus siricidicola.
 In: Bedding, R. Akhurst, R. and Kaya, H. (eds) Nematodes and the Biological Control of Insects Pests.
-CSIRO, Melbourne, Australia.
-11-20.
+CSIRO, Melbourne, Australia, pp. 11-20.

-Bedding R. A., Akhurst, R. J. (1978) Geographical distribution and host preferences of Deladenus species (Nematoda: Neotylenchidae) parasitic in siricid woodwasps and associated hymenopterous parasitoids, Nematologica 24, 286-294.
+Bedding R. A. and Akhurst, R. J. (1978) Geographical distribution and host preferences of Deladenus species (Nematoda: Neotylenchidae) parasitic in siricid woodwasps and associated hymenopterous parasitoids.
+Nematologica 24, 286-294.

 Boros C. B. (1968) The relationship between the woodwasp, Sirex noctilio F. and the wood-rot fungus Amylostereum sp.
 M.Ag.Sc.
 Thesis, University of Adelaide, Adelaide, Australia.